hotwired/turbo-site/docs/reference/events.md

 # Events

 Turbo emits events that allow you to track the navigation lifecycle and respond to page loading.
-Except where noted, Turbo fires events on the `document` object.
+Except where noted, Turbo fires events on the `document.documentElement` object (i.e., the `<html>` element).

-(Note that when using jQuery, the data on the event must be accessed as `$event.originalEvent.data`.)
+(Note that when using jQuery, the data on the event must be accessed as `$event.originalEvent.detail`.)

 * `turbo:click` fires when you click a Turbo-enabled link.
 The clicked element is the event target.
 Access the requested location with `event.detail.url`.
 Cancel this event to let the click fall through to the browser as normal navigation.